 Buying your first home is a major decision.
 In many cases, a mortgage payment inclusive of property taxes and insurance but offset by tax savings generated by mortgage interest deductions (which constitute most of the payment in the early years of a mortgage may be the same or only slightly more than monthly rent, but you will be building equity with each payment.

-Often, the biggest hurdle in the first-time buyer’s purchase is cash available for the down payment and buyer’s closing costs.
+Often, the biggest hurdle in the first-time real estate buyer’s purchase is cash available for the down payment and buyer’s closing costs.
 But even this obstacle is not insurmountable.
 If you are a veteran, you may be able to obtain 100% financing through a VA loan.
 And many mortgage lenders offer 95% financing.
 If your income enables you to qualify for the necessary mortgage loan, you may be able to negotiate a contract in which the seller pays your purchase closing costs and adjusts the price upward so that you, in effect, finance your closing costs.
 But the loan appraisal will still need to support this higher value in order for the loan to close.

-As a first-time buyer, professional real estate assistance can be crucial when looking for the best homes for sale, and you should insist that the Austin Relocation agent work with you as a “buyer’s agent” in order to be your advocate in the transaction.
+As a first time home buyer, professional real estate assistance can be crucial when looking for the best homes for sale, and you should insist that the Austin Relocation agent work with you as a “buyer’s agent” in order to be your advocate in the transaction.
 In most cases, this agent is still paid out of the seller’s commission paid at closing, so you will not pay extra to be represented by a good agent.

 A good agent can help you evaluate the pros and cons of purchasing a single family home, condominium, or townhouse, and what the various types of ownership mean to you.
 Should you buy a resale home or new construction, and what kinds of inspections or warranties should you seek in each situation?
 When making an offer, how much below listing price can you offer, and how does the price compare to similar homes on the market?
 Are you negotiating terms and other costs (home warranty, for example) as well as price?
 What do you do if inspections uncover needed repairs?
 Are there any factors related to the house or neighborhood which could create resale problems?
 What closing costs are considered typical?
 In what is usually an emotional decision, you need the counsel of a reputable, knowledgeable real estate professional who can help you buy wisely.